DebasishSahoo10/just-html-css/README.md

-# just-html-css
+# HTML and CSS
- A very basic website to submit as an assignment to NeoGCamp Mark Three
+ A very basic website to submit as an assignment to NeoGCamp Mark Three.